Chamaecyparis

-Chamaecyparis, common names cypress or false cypress (to distinguish it from related cypresses), is a genus of conifers in the cypress family Cupressaceae, native to eastern Asia (Japan and Taiwan) and to the western and eastern margins of the United States.
+Chamaecyparis, common name false-cypress (to distinguish it from related true cypresses), also simply called cypress, is a genus of conifers in the cypress family Cupressaceae, native to eastern Asia (Japan and Taiwan) and to the western and eastern margins of the United States.
 The name is derived from the Greek khamai (χαμαί), meaning "on the earth", and kuparissos (κυπάρισσος) for "cypress".

-They are medium-sized to large evergreen trees growing from 20–70 m tall, with foliage in flat sprays.
+They are medium-sized to large trees growing from 20–70 m tall, with foliage in flat sprays.
 The leaves are of two types, needle-like juvenile leaves on young seedlings up to a year old, and scale-like adult leaves.
 The cones are globose to oval, with 8-14 scales arranged in opposite decussate pairs; each scale bears 2-4 small seeds.